And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; in Rye (and REBOL) we can use parenthesis to explicitly define the order

-; of operations we like, and this is IMO the most natural way to do this
+; of operations we want, and this is IMO the most natural way to do this

 ( 10 * 5 ) + ( 2 * 3 )